 Compound movements, with their emphasis on pushing, pulling, squatting, pressing and lifting, more closely resemble how our muscles function in real life.
 As such, they more effectively help us to produce practical, useful strength, which we can then be used to complete our daily tasks with greater efficiency, and compete in sports which require a solid strength foundation and an ability to coordinate multiple muscle groups simultaneously.

-While isolation movements certainly have their place in any good training regime (they allow us to target individual muscles, to accentuate specific areas of our physique), compound movements are clearly king.
-In the following article I will overview the five best compound movements needed to cloak your physique in thick layers of muscle and provide a training plan, complete with workout protocols, to save you time while kick starting the growth process (additional, effective, multi-joint basics will also be included).
+While isolation movements certainly have their place in any good weight training regime (they allow us to target individual muscles, to accentuate specific areas of our physique), bodybuilding compound exercises are clearly king.
+In the following article, I will overview the five best compound bodybuilding exercises needed to cloak your physique in thick layers of muscle and provide a training plan, complete with workout protocols, to save you time while kick-starting the growth process (additional, effective, multi-joint basics will also be included).

-Done for chest or triceps (though inevitably both will be worked to a greater or lesser degrees, whichever variety is used), the humble dip is one of the oldest and most effective of the compound movements.
-Responsible for building more chest, shoulders and triceps meat than probably any other compound lift, the dip is an unfortunately overlooked weapon in the fight for densely muscled upper body mass.
-As a bonus, the dip forces us to work hard against more resistance (both body weight and weight which is added).
+Done for chest or triceps, the humble dip is one of the oldest and most effective of the compound movements.
+Responsible for building more chest, shoulders and triceps meat than probably any other compound lift, the dip is an overlooked weapon in the fight for densely muscled upper-body mass.
+As a bonus, the dip forces us to work hard against more resistance (both bodyweight and weight which is added).